bentman/PoSHTsToExcel/README.md

 ## Contributions

 Contributions are welcome.
 Please open an issue or submit a pull request.

+## Credits

+- I used OpenAI ChatGPT to refactor the original script by [n0spaces - Export-TSToExcel](https://github.com/n0spaces/Export-TSToExcel).

 ### GNU General Public License
 This script is free software: you can redistribute it and/or modify